Zilliqa/dev-portal-old/docs/core-diagnostic-data.md

 To use the diagnostic tools:

-1. Make sure there is a `persistence` subfolder in your current directory.
+1. Make sure there is a `persistence` subfolder in your current directory
-1. Make sure `persistence/diagnosticNodes` `persistence/diagnosticCoinb` contains the data you want to extract.
+1. Make sure `persistence/diagnosticNodes` and `persistence/diagnosticCoinb` contain the data you want to extract
-1. Run `getnetworkhistory <name of output CSV file>` or `getrewardhistory <name of output CSV file>`.
+1. Run `getnetworkhistory <name of output CSV file>` or `getrewardhistory <name of output CSV file>`
 1. Output CSV file will appear in the current directory.
-Use Excel or LibreOffice Calc to open it.
+Use Excel or LibreOffice Calc to open it